vi/websocat/doc.md

 then forward resulting connection to the TCP port.

 (Excercise to the reader: manage to make it actually connect to 5678).

+### `exit_on_specific_byte:`

+Internal name for --dump-spec: ExitOnSpecificByte

+[A] Turn specific byte into a EOF, allowing user to escape interactive Websocat session when terminal is set to raw mode.
+Works only bytes read from the overlay, not on the written bytes.
+--
+Example: `(stty raw -echo; websocat -b exit_on_specific_byte:stdio:127.0.0.1:23; stty sane)`